adzierzanowski/mkstm32/README.md

 * adding the extension to the script file: `mkstm32.py`
 * making sure you have added all the neccessary programs to `PATH` enviroment variable
+* making sure all of those programs are named properly (e.g. if you're using mingw32, you might want to consider making a copy `mingw32-make.exe` and name it `make.exe`)

 # examples